UMAprotocol/docs/docs/developers/designing-incentives.md

 Allocating rewards in such a way would allow you to handle the financial design, contract deployment and initial bare-bones dapp creation, and then use $UMA rewards to incentivize token liquidity and improvements of the synthetic token product/dapp experience.
 This rewards structure is customizable for every project's requirements and goals - but is intended to increase the overall utility, usability, excitement and total value minted for participating contracts.

-Below is an example implementation of how you could implement you own liquidity mining program.
+Below is an example of how you could implement you own liquidity mining program.

 ## Implementing a Liquidity Mining Program